Ampakinetic/oxy-node/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the [GNU General Public License](https://github.com/RiseVision/rise-node/src/master/LICENSE) along with this program.
+You should have received a copy of the [GNU General Public License](https://github.com/Oxycoin/oxy-node/src/master/LICENSE) along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ***

 This program also incorporates work previously released with lisk `0.7.0` (and earlier) versions under the [MIT License](https://opensource.org/licenses/MIT).
 To comply with the requirements of that license, the following permission notice, applicable to those parts of the code only, is included below:

+Copyright © 2017 Oxy<br>
-Copyright © 2017 Rise<br>
+Copyright © 2017 RISE<br>
 Copyright © 2016-2017 Shift<br>
 Copyright © 2016-2017 Lisk Foundation<br>
 Copyright © 2015 Crypti